2i2c-org/team-compass/administration/reimburse.md

 (reimburse:cloud)=
 ## Cloud reimbursements

-We must follow a few extra steps to reimburse our cloud bill.
+We must follow a few extra steps to reimburse our cloud bills.
-This is because cloud costs tend to be above the limit that requires extra documentation.
-Note that **CS&S requires an invoice, not a receipt** for cloud costs.
+CS&S requires **invoices** (not a receipts) for cloud costs.
-AKA, we must have a listing of our "incurred charges for the month", not just a receipt of payment.

 We document how to find each of these for our cloud providers below.

 ### Google Cloud Platform (GCP)

-GCP requires that we use their cloud UI to find invoices for previous months.
+Use the Google Cloud Console UI to find invoices for previous months.
 In GCP "invoices" are called "**statements**".
 To find a statement for a month, follow these steps: